oneeve8/kobble-data/content/Information.md

 All these together provide a *Preponderance of Evidence* which gives credence to a theory or hypothesis.

-What are we trying to prove?

-I. Spherical or Flat?
-II.
-Spinning or Stationary?
-III.
-Distant Celestials or Close Celestials?

 1. Circumnavigation
 2. Sunrise and Sunset